-Swarms of deadly Asian hornets which have already killed six in France could be on their way to Britain, experts have warned.
+Swarms of Asian hornets which have already killed six in France could be on their way to Britain, experts have warned.

-Vespa Velutina queens are typically up to 30mm long, whereas worker bees grow up to 25mm.
+Queens are typically up to 30mm long, whereas worker bees grow up to 25mm.
 They have an entirely dark brown or black velvety body, bordered with a fine yellow band.

 The hornets have a toxic sting which can potentially cause anaphylactic shock and kidney failure.
 The “highly aggressive” hornets are a predatory species and pose a significant threat to other native bees, wasps and pollinators.